taimur1511/devops-learning-/overthewire/bandit/level-5-6/README.md

 <img width="1982" height="1406" alt="image" src="https://github.com/user-attachments/assets/1ae4d2c8-7354-4569-ad8c-8b388668d1c1" />

-It would take me a lot of time to search through each directory and each file within those directories so I used the following:
+It would take me a lot of time to search through each directory and each file within those directories manually so I used the following: